dgoldsb/household-hub/README.md

 After reboot, the Flask server launches on startup.
 Add the email address, password, and admin email address (backups will be sent to this email) to the file `./scripts/config.csv`.
 Make sure that you added the IP of your Pi in the `app.py` script.

-I will work later on building a proper config file, if anyone takes interest in this, and to put the text of the webpage in a separate template to avoid essentially having the same HTML in three places.
-It is important to keep in mind that the admin, who will be CC'ed emails, is to have UID 1.